Home Page |

 This involves ensuring that runners are checked against school lists and that runners arrive at the start area on time for their race.
 Spiked footwear is not permitted.

-They will distribute any necessary 'Not to be Photographed' wristbands where necessary.
+They will distribute 'Not to be Photographed' wristbands where necessary.
 They will also inform Margate Ambulance Corps personnel if any child has a severe medical condition.

-There will be a public address announcement that runners should make their way to the start area, which is clearly marked.
+There will be public address announcements during the event, reminding runners when to make their way to the start area, which is clearly marked.
 There will be marshals at the start, looking out for anyone who looks confused or nervous and to make sure everyone lines up fairly.

 Parents may go to the start, but should remain behind the tapes at all times.
 Our very experienced starter, Mr Debling, will start each race with a gun.
 (It isn't a real one, but it IS very loud!